machinat/pomodoro-example/README.md

 #### Initiate Platform Bindings

-Keep the dev server runnning and execute this command in a _new command line tab_:
+Keep the dev server running and execute this command in a _new command line tab_:

 ```bash
 npm run migrate